canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-normes-solutions-ouvertes.md

 - meet the needs of your users by building with proven solutions
 - make users' experience of government more consistent, which generates trust
 - save time and money by reusing things that are already available

-**Concevoir, créer et tester des services numériques de bout en bout (anciennement ligne directrice 6.5) :**
-{: .dpgn-data-ignore}

-There are many potential benefits from the greater use of digital services, including greater convenience for users, quicker and more responsive service delivery, increased security and reliability and reduced costs.
-To maximize these potential benefits and avoid user reliance on less convenient ways of interacting with government, services should be designed to be digital from end-to-end.

 **Nuage d'abord (anciennement ligne directrice 6.6) :**
 {: .dpgn-data-ignore}